 Keeping clear records is critical because it's easy to forget small deductions over time, such as the fuel used to power your lawnmower.
 Keep receipts for all business-related costs to show the IRS in case you are audited.

 You can deduct larger items, like a lawnmower, over time because it is considered a “capital purchase”.
 You can spread the deduction of a "capital purchase" over the number of years you expect the item to last.
-For example, if a lawn mower costing $500 is expected to last five years:
+As a simplified example, if a tractor lawn mower costing $5,000 is expected to last five years:

 - $5,000 x 20% = $1,000

 - $1,000 is the deduction you can claim each year for five years.

 Vehicle Use Tax Deductions

 If you sometimes use your work vehicle for personal transportation, that doesn't necessarily mean you can't take a vehicle business deduction.

 As long as you keep careful records of the miles you drive the truck for business versus the miles driven for personal use or pleasure, you should be able to claim a good portion of the costs as a business expense.
 The IRS allows you to take the standard mileage rate of 57.5 cents per mile in 2020 or actual expenses.